dotnet/docs-maui/docs/user-interface/controls/webview.md

 ## Handle permissions on Android

 When browsing to a page that requests access to the device's recording hardware, such as the camera or microphone, permission must be granted by the <xref:Microsoft.Maui.Controls.WebView> control.
-The `WebView` control uses the <xref:Android.Webkit.WebChromeClient?displayProperty=fullName> type to handle requests.
-However, the default `WebChromeClient` provided by .NET MAUI ignores permission requests.
-You must create a new type that inherits from `WebChromeClient` and approves the permission requests.
+The `WebView` control uses the <xref:Android.Webkit.WebChromeClient?displayProperty=fullName> type on Android to react to permission requests.
+However, the `WebChromeClient` implementation provided by .NET MAUI ignores permission requests.
+You must create a new type that inherits from `MauiWebChromeClient` and approves the permission requests.

 > [!IMPORTANT]
 > Customizing the `WebView` requires Android API 26 or later.